13 Oct 2024

 Financial independence sounds good, but are you confident that you know what it means?
 And how does it differ to that other phrase “financial freedom”?

 There isn’t really a formal definition for either.
-You could spend a couple of hours researching and you’ll find several descriptions for both.
+Spend a little time researching and you’ll find several descriptions for both.

 Broadly speaking, financial independence means you have enough assets to generate sufficient income to support your living expenses indefinitely.
 You don’t need to choose an extravagant lifestyle, but work would become optional.